Back to Research

 Gender-Based Violence

-Gender-based violence remains pervasive.
-The BBS Violence Against Women Survey (2015) found that 50% of women have experienced domestic violence in their lifetime.
+The BBS/UNFPA Violence Against Women Survey (2024, using the UN standard lifetime intimate partner violence measure) found 70% of ever-married women have experienced physical or sexual IPV.
 Dowry-related violence accounts for a significant share of reported cases.
-Legal frameworks exist (the Domestic Violence Prevention and Protection Act 2010, the Dowry Prohibition Act 2018) but enforcement remains weak, reporting rates are low due to stigma and fear of retaliation, and support services (shelters, legal aid, psychosocial support) are grossly inadequate relative to need.
+The Domestic Violence Prevention and Protection Act 2010 and the Dowry Prohibition Act 2018 provide legal frameworks, but enforcement remains weak: reporting rates are low due to stigma and fear of retaliation, and only 9 of 64 districts operate one-stop crisis centres for GBV survivors.
+The new government has announced no specific GBV enforcement initiative as of May 2026.

-Reproductive health access: Contraceptive prevalence has risen to approximately 62%, but unmet need for family planning remains at 12%, concentrated among adolescent women and women in the lowest wealth quintiles.
-Adolescent fertility (83 per 1,000 girls aged 15-19) is among the highest in Asia, directly linked to child marriage rates.
+Reproductive health access: Contraceptive prevalence has risen to approximately 62%, but unmet need for family planning remains concentrated among adolescent women and the lowest wealth quintile.
+Adolescent fertility (83 per 1,000 girls aged 15-19, WB) is among the highest in Asia, a direct consequence of the child marriage rate.

 Chapter 4